-Best Hedge Plants (Shrub & Tree Guide)
+13 Best Hedge Plants For Privacy: Shrub & Tree Guide

-Whether you’re trying to reduce noise and increase privacy or just spruce up and frame your yard, it can still be quite a challenge.
+Finding the best hedge plants may seem like a simple task, but after a few trial-and-error experiments, you might find that it can be tricky to find just the right kind of hedge plants for your space.
+Whether youโre trying to reduce noise and increase privacy or just spruce up and frame your yard, it can still be quite a challenge.
 Hedges can serve tons of purposes, but getting them right takes some planning and careful consideration.

+Itโs easy to head down to the nearest home improvement store and pick up a handful of nice-looking plants labeled to be used as hedge plants, but thereโs more to it than that.
 Things to consider before jumping into a hedge project include your climate zone, soil type, irrigation capabilities, and even positioning for sunlight.
 Not to worry, though, because these things can be broken down simply into more easily understandable ideas.

 Best Shrubs for Hedges

-Your selection isn’t limited to what you can find at a big box store; there are lots more options waiting to be discovered in local nurseries, landscaping businesses, and even tree farms, depending on where you live.
+Your selection isnโt limited to what you can find at a big box store; there are lots more options waiting to be discovered in local nurseries, landscaping businesses, and even tree farms, depending on where you live.

 Try to picture what kind of hedge you would prefer, research a few species that can thrive in the conditions you have to offer, and narrow those options down to which style of hedge you would like to plant.

-If you’d rather skip the tough decision-making process and head straight into getting some shrubs into the ground, then by all means, there are plants ideal for you.
+If youโd rather skip the tough decision-making process and head straight into getting some shrubs into the ground, then by all means, there are plants ideal for you.

 Some of the most common hedge plants look fantastic in almost any setting and can help provide a nice barrier without having to consider different privacy fence ideas.
 Here are a few of the most common plants used to plant hedges: